Country Guide - VAT in Romania

 Every taxable person providing goods or services to another EU-based business must submit a monthly ESL within 25 days after the end of the previous period.

-Unlike some other EU countries, Romania has no specific threshold for ESL reporting.
+Unlike some other EU countries, Romania does not have a specific threshold for ESL reporting.
 However, like some other EU countries, a nil ESL return is not required when taxable persons are not engaged in intra-EU transactions.

-Romanian Tax Authority may impose a fine similar to late VAT return filing between RON 1,000 and RON 5,000 on taxable persons who do not file ESL on time.
+The Romanian Tax Authority may impose a fine, similar to late VAT return filing, ranging from RON 1,000 to RON 5,000 on taxable persons who fail to file ESL on time.

 Intrastat